 - Take an active interest in determining the intended outcomes of the Financial Wellness Program and then structure the program into incremental-modules and features which will result in the employee-base reaching for better outcomes – with Rewards.

 All Employees Have the Opportunity – but Not Everyone Gets a Trophy!

 When implementing a new Financial Wellness Program it can be difficult to motivate employees in that direction.
-Financial incentives can help unify the goals for the employees and the employer.
+Financial incentives can help unify the goals of the employees and the employer.
 It is all in the Design of the program.
 These programs are similar to 401k Plans and 403b Plans – if you have a great plan, but no one participates, is it truly a great plan?

-This plan is designed with incremental steps which need to be completed in order for an employees to qualify for the financial incentive – a key point.
+This plan is designed with incremental steps which need to be completed in order for employees to qualify for the financial incentive – a key point.
 In this organization’s Financial Wellness Program, not everyone achieves the financial incentive.

 The lesson from this video is that a properly structured Financial Wellness Program makes for a healthier and happier workforce.

 - Improving the Knowledge Base of 401k Plan Sponsors - January 3, 2018